giellalt/keyboard-mns/README.rst

 This directory contains source files and build instructions for developing keyboards for the Mansi language.
-The data and implementations are licenced under the MIT license, and the licence is also detailed in the LICENCE file of this directory.
+The data and implementations are licenced under the MIT license, and the licence is also detailed in the LICENSE file of this directory.
 The authors named in the AUTHORS file are available to grant other licencing choices.

 Installation and compilation, and a short note on usage, is documented in the